dustinpfister/blog_posts/_posts/js-javascript-example-log-once.md

 <!-- more -->

 ## 1 - The utils lib that contains my Create Log Once method

+At the top of the module I have my log function that will take a mess argument to be logged.
+I then have a create log once method that when called will return a function that when called will call the utils.log function only once.
+Any additional calls to the function after that will result in no further action of any kind.

 ```js
 var utils = {};